hetmankp/mcmerge/README.md

         - Linux: "$HOME/.minecraft/saves"
         - OS X: "$HOME/Library/Application Support/minecraft/saves"

 2. Adjust sea height.
 This step is optional but highly recommended if merging a map from a version of Minecraft before 1.8.
 The sea has been moved down by 1 block in Minecraft 1.8 and it is recommended you adjust the map accordingly.
-To do this run (make sure you have the correct world name):
+Run the following command to mark which blocks will be shifted (make sure you have the correct world name):

         python mcmerge.py shift "%AppData%\.minecraft\saves\World"